cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

     ~~~

-### Change your cluster's egress traffic policy to deny-by-default
+### Use a deny-by-default egress traffic policy

 {{site.data.alerts.callout_info}}
 External traffic destined to CRL-managed resources will always be allowed regardless of user-specified egress policy.
 {{site.data.alerts.end}}

-1. Make a POST request ordering the API to update your cluster's egress policy.
+1. Make a `POST` request ordering the API to update your cluster's egress policy.

     {% include_cached copy-clipboard.html %}
     ~~~shell